 The parallel execution of submodels in the previous section starts a large number of models at the same time.
-With computationally more expensive submodel runs this simple design might not be an appropriate choice: as a general rule, we recommend that the number of concurrent

-(sub)models should not exceed the number of processors available to avoid any negative impact on performance, and there might also be restrictions on the number of concurrent models imposed by your Xpress licence.
+With computationally more expensive submodel runs this simple design might not be an appropriate choice: as a general rule, we recommend that the number of concurrent (sub)models should not exceed the number of processors available to avoid any negative impact on performance, and there might also be restrictions on the number of concurrent models imposed by your Xpress licence.

 The following example therefore shows how to extend the master model from the previous section as to limit the number of parallel submodel executions.
 The model instances to be run are implemented as a job queue, a list of instance indices that is accessed in first-in-first-out order.
 There are now two sets of indices, the job indices (set A) for the instances we wish to process and the model indices (set RM) corresponding to the concurrently executing Mosel models.
-We also use mappings modid and jobid that relate these indices to the model indices used internally by Mosel.
+We save the model index information as user model ID with each model and use the mapping jobid that relates the job indices to the model indices.

 As before, we compile the submodel and load the required number of model instances into Mosel.
 We then take the first few entries from the job list and start the corresponding model runs.
-As soon as a model run terminates, a new instance is started through the procedure process\event (see below).
+As soon as a model run terminates, a new instance is started through the procedure start_next_job (see below).